MasqueradeOfSilence/MasqueradeOfSilence/README.md

 - Goal is to finish in 2023, ideally by April.
 - Implemented a fluid solver using the Marker and Cell Method.
-- I am currently implementing a second fluid solver using MLS-MPM in Unity using NiallTL's Incremental MPM tutorial, and will then explore applications of the MLS-MPM method to low-density foam.
+- Implemented a second fluid solver using MLS-MPM in Unity using NiallTL's Incremental MPM tutorial.
+- Now exploring applications of the MLS-MPM method to low-density foam.

 # Personal Work and Project List